kombucha-js/react-rerenderers/README.md

 ```

 In the model object, use `fireRerenderers()` function.
 Note that this function
-actually invokes hooks inside the components, but its caller is not necessary to be
+actually invokes hooks which are located inside the components, but the caller
+of `fireRerenderers()` does not necessarily have to be inside a component
-inside a component function nor a hook function.
+function nor a hook function.

 Please see how it works in the [Demo](https://j2wckn.csb.app/]).